Biqing-Qi/Biqing-Qi.github.io/_pages/includes/pub.md

 <div class='paper-box-text' markdown="1">

 ``CVPR 2025 `` ``Model Merging`` <span style="color:red">(Highlight)</span> [Less is More: Efficient Model Merging with Binary Task Switch](https://arxiv.org/pdf/2412.00054), **Biqing Qi**, Fangyuan Li, Zhen Wang, Junqi Gao, Dong Li, Peng Ye, Bowen Zhou.
-- **Abstarct**: As an effective approach to equip models with multi-task capabilities without additional training, model merging has garnered significant attention.
-However, existing merging methods face challenges of redundant parameter conflicts and the excessive storage burden of fine-tuned parameters.
-In this work, through controlled experiments, we reveal that for fine-tuned task vectors, only those parameters with magnitudes above a certain threshold contribute positively to the task, exhibiting a pulse-like characteristic.
-We then attempt leveraging this pulse-like characteristic to binarize the task vectors and reduce storage overhead.
 </div>
 </div>